Radetzky-class battleship: Armament

 The Radetzky-class ships, as noted above, carried a main battery of four 30.5 cm (12 in) 45-caliber guns in two twin gun turrets.
 The guns were built by Škoda Works in Pilsen.
 They were capable of a rate of fire of three shells in the first minute, and then 1 to 2 rounds per minute afterward.
 The guns fired armor-piercing (AP) shells that weighed 450 kg and required a 138 kg propellant charge.
 Their muzzle velocity was 800 m/s.
 The turrets could depress to −3° and elevate to 20°.
 At maximum elevation, the guns could hit targets out to 20,000 m.
 These turrets suffered from a number of design faults; among them were the overly-large cupolas on top.
 If a cupola was struck by gunfire, the thin top armor could be peeled back.
-Another serious issue was a defect in the ventilation system: when the turret was being ventilated under combat conditions, the system would duct toxic propellant gases into the gun house.
-It was estimated that the turrets contained only 15 minutes of oxygen once the ventilation system was activated.

 The ships carried a heavy secondary battery of eight 24 cm (9.4 in) guns in four twin turrets.
 The turrets were mounted amidships, two on either side.
 These guns had nearly half the penetration power of the larger 30.5 cm guns, and approximately 25% shorter range.
 The secondary armament was augmented by twenty 10 cm L/50 guns in single mounts.
 These guns fired 26.2 kg shells at a rate of between 8 and 10 rounds per minute.
 The shells were fired at a muzzle velocity of 880 m/s and could hit targets out to 11,000 m.
 Radetzky and her sisters also carried several smaller caliber guns, including two 66 mm L/18 landing guns, four 47 mm L/44 and one 47 mm L/33 quick-firing guns.
 After refits in 1916–1917, each ship had four Škoda 7 cm K16 anti-aircraft guns installed.
 Three 17.7 in torpedo tubes were also carried, two on the beams and one in the stern.